Are you looking for more information on an insurance sales career with the People Helping People Agency (PHP)?

 Let’s shift gears from prospecting methods to compensation.

-First and foremost, PHP is a 100% commission based opportunity, contingent upon you writing business and training other agents to do the same.
+First and foremost, the People Helping People Agency is a 100% commission based opportunity, contingent upon you writing business and training other agents to do the same.

 Follow this link to see People Helping People’s updated commission schedule.

 How To Increase Commissions With The PHP Agency

 At the core of PHP’s commission advancement is downline agency development.

 In other words, personal production alone several limits your ability to advance your commission percentage relative to other agency opportunities like mine that more highly value personal production from the beginning.